 But then there’s the dinner hour — long known as “the witching hour” for moms who are trying to hold it together while preparing a home cooked meal.
 Or a frozen pizza.

-Here are five things I’ve found to keep my 1.5 -year-old busy and happy.
+Here are five activities for 1-year-olds that keep my toddler busy and happy.

 1- Contact paper craft